-I have predicted on this blog since 2010 that crypto will replace main stream money and also the political and management systems we use for countries and companies.
-This will take time to play out.
+I have suggested on here since 2010 that there is a good chance crypto will replace main stream money, and also in the longer run, the political and systems we use for countries and companies.

-Since 2009 when crypto first happened we have been in a slow but accelerating transfer of wealth from the old financial system into the world of crypto.
+Since 2009 when crypto first happened in the form of Bitcoin, we have been in a slow but accelerating transfer of wealth from the old financial system into the world of crypto.

 The below is to get someone started, there is so much more to crypto:

--- prettiest wallet, less secure (because it always uses the same receive address, but ok for small funds) exodus.io
+-- prettiest wallet, less secure (it uses the same receive address, but ok for small funds) exodus.io

 how to get: